Promise), most of them will serve as the extensions to or the improvements of the existing syntaxes and features to make developers’ lives easier.

 foo, which is a “constant” (

-const is also part of the ES6 specification and I encourage you to check the detailed explanation on the MDN documentation if you are unsure about how it works.
+const is also part of the ES6 specification.
+You can check the MDN documentation for more information.
 Basically it serves the same role as the

 var keyword, except that it’s scoped on a “block” level, and it cannot be reassigned nor redeclared.
 It also has to be initialized with a value when it’s declared).